umami-ware/acrode-cookie-notice/README.md

 Feel free to **file a new issue** with a respective title and description on the the :octocat: [GitHub Issue Tracker](https://github.com/umami-ware/cookie-notice/issues) repository for this project.
 If you already found a solution to your problem, **we would love to review your pull request**!

-Please note: Before creating a pull request, test and check for any errors.
-If there are no errors, then commit and push.
+Before creating a pull request, please check out our contribution guide below.

 ## 🔨&nbsp; Roadmap